-Tammy Miser is the Founding President and Executive Director of United Support and Memorial for Workplace Fatalities (USMWF).
+Tammy Miser is the Founding President and Assisting Director of United Support and Memorial for Workplace Fatalities (USMWF).
 USMWF is a non-profit organization that seeks to prevent workplace fatalities, support those affected by workplace deaths, fight for workplace protections and victims’ rights and instruct individuals and best family outreach and best practices.

 In 2003, Miser’s 33-year-old brother, Shawn Boone suffered burns over 90 percent of his body while working as maintenance worker at Hayes Lemmerz International in an aluminum dust explosion; he later died.